gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

 	at java.base/java.lang.Thread.run(Thread.java:1583) ~[na:na]
 ```

-Spring also provides `spring.mvc.async.request-timeout` that you can explore to accomplish the same.
+Spring also provides `spring.mvc.async.request-timeout` that ensures REST APIs can timeout after the configurable amount of time.

 {{% notice info "Note" %}}
-Always assume the functions/api will take forever and may never complete, design system accordingly.
+Always assume the functions/api will take forever and may never complete, design system accordingly by fencing the methods.
 {{% /notice %}}

 ### Request Thread Pool & Connections